About Your ACSA

-Occupational Health and Safety (OH&S), (Alberta Labour) provides resources and enforcement of the Occupational Health and Safety Act, Regulations, and Code.
-Specifically, OH&S provides guidelines on the legislation and standards; advice and information to both employers and employees; and ensures compliance via inspections, investigations, and complaints resolution.
+Alberta Labour’s Occupational Health and Safety (OH&S), provides resources and enforcement of the Occupational Health and Safety Act, Regulations, and Code.
+Specifically, OH&S provides guidelines on the legislation and standards, advice and information to both employers and employees, and ensures compliance via inspections, investigations, and complaints resolution.
 Your ACSA is part of a voluntary program established by Alberta Labour called Partnerships in Injury Reduction (PIR); a voluntary program in which employer and worker representatives work collaboratively with government to build effective health and safety management systems.
 The PIR program awards Certificates of Recognition (COR) to employers that have developed a health and safety management system and met established standards

 Our New Look

 Our new brand is based on a promise.
 A promise to provide exemplary leadership to empower people to make construction workplaces safer.

 Our new visual identity exemplifies and celebrates the core attributes of the ACSA, which would not exist without the dedication of our people.

 It is the dedication of our people and their unrelenting effort that has created and connected a community of safety leaders in the province’s construction industry, and enabled employees and employers to make workplaces safer.

 Our new visual identity draws from our history and leaps ahead to reflect our leadership role in the safety sector.